 Less Than Significant Impact.
-Based on the results of the Historic Property Survey Report (2011), the Archaeological Survey Report (2011), and the Supplemental Historic Property Survey Report (2015), the action in the only cultural resources within the project limits do not appear to be eligible for inclusion in the National Register and do not qualify as "historical resources."
+Based on the results of the Historic Property Survey Report (2011),1 the Archaeological Survey Report (2011),2, and the Supplemental Historic Property Survey Report (2015),3 it was determined that the only cultural resources within the project limits do not appear to be eligible for inclusion in the National Register and do not qualify as "historical resources."
 One historic-period can scatter and one 1940s residence were identified within the APE during the survey; however, both of these resources meet the criteria for exemption from evaluation under Attachment 4 of the Caltrans Programmatic Agreement.
 None of these resources appears to be eligible for inclusion in the California Register, or in a local register of historical resources as identified in the HPSR.